How to send money to New Zealand

 Here, international money transfer services generally have two key advantages over bank transfers:

 - Low or no transfer fees.
 This is the fee charged for actually sending money.
 Many transfer services will not charge anything for this, while banks will often apply flat fees of $20 to $30.
-For smaller transfers, this can cause problems.
+For smaller transfers, this isn’t cost effective.

 - The most competitive exchange rates available to you.
 Transfer services will generally offer more competitive exchange rates than banks for international money transfers.
-Some services will even offer to beat any competitor’s exchange rate.
+Some services will even offer to beat a competitor’s advertised exchange rate.

 Additional fees when sending money to New Zealand